CommanderXA/locus3d/README.md

 # LOCUS 3D

-## What is it?
+## What is it and Intro

-This project was developed during **HackNU**.\
-The task was provided by Google.
+This is the project-solution for the Google challange at the **HackNU** Hackathon.
+It's called `LOCUS 3D`.

+Our team consisted of **2 students** from **Astana IT University**.

 ## The task

-The task requires to work with Google Maps, more precisely with Google Maps JS API and WebGL.
+The challange required to work with Google Maps, more precisely with Google Maps JS API, THREE.js and WebGL.

-Marker is the point on map where a person located.
-It can be duck, car and bike.\
+We had been given a mock data, which we parsed into `JSON` using `Python` and `Pandas`.
+This data represents information about location of a particular person along with the activity type (e.g. Driving, Walking, etc.) and other meta-data.
+The problem was to take these data point with meta-data and visualize it on `Google Map` in 3D.

+The main object that describes position of a person is marker, we have loaded several 3D models to show the activity type.

-The blue area that surrounds the marker is the accuracy of location (e.g. the person migth be at any point from that field)
+The blue area that surrounds the model is the area of uncertainty (e.g. the person migth be at any point from that field).

+**UI Functions:**
+- Meta-data will be displayed in the menu if it exists.
-The `reset position` button returns to the position where the marker is located.
-Two buttons called `Solid` and `Wareframe` are responsible for enabling/disabling of area of uncertainty\
+- The `reset position` button returns to the position where the marker is located.
+- Two buttons called `Solid` and `Wareframe` are responsible for enabling/disabling of area of uncertainty\
-The green box is a select, from which the mock data might be chosen
+- The green box is a select, from which the mock data might be chosen
+- For those data elements that consist of sequence of points it is available to playback this sequence (1s per step).

 ## Setup